There’s no getting around the fact that gift-giving season is almost upon us!

 A carry case for your sewing machine also makes a great gift and I use one of these Tutto cases which has wheels, an extended handle, a metal frame, and lots of room for your sewing machine plus accessories.
 It has lots of pockets and straps, and when you get tired of pulling it around you can sit on it.
 I don’t know if they actually recommend using it as a seat, probably not, but it has a sturdy metal frame and it works for me.
 I’ve had my case for about 10 years or so and I’ve dragged it all over the country in and out of airports, through snow and rain, and it still holds up well.
 I highly recommended it.
 The case comes in various sizes and colors so you can pick the one that’s big enough to fit your sewing machine.
 The one I have fits my Janome MC6600P which is a quilting machine with extended bed space – and there’s lots of room.
 You can find the Tutto roller case here on Amazon.com.

 I have to include the Cameo Silhouette on the list because it is so! much! fun!
 I use this machine to design and cut all my stencils and fabric appliques and what used to take me sometimes hours, now takes only minutes.
-Although there is a bit of a learning curve, once you get the hang of things it’s super easy and fun.
-You should also consider getting some extra cutting blades both standard blades and fabric blades.
-These blades are the same except the fabric blade has a blue casing which makes it easy to identify so you can keep it special for use with fabric.
-Find it here on Amazon.
+I upgraded my software to the Designer Edition Software and although there is a bit of a learning curve, once you get the hang of things it’s super easy and fun.
+You should also consider getting some extra cutting blades and cutting mats.
+You can find the Silhouette Cameo here on Amazon.

 Handmade Journals & Handmade Books

 It’s no secret that I love to make creative journals and art books, and over the years I’ve probably made thousands of them.
-In fact, making journals and art books.
-When making journals, I prefer to keep things simple and easy, and here are a few of my favorite tools and resources.
+When making creative journals, I prefer to keep things simple and easy, and here are a few of my favorite tools and resources.